everypinio/hardpy/docs/examples/operator_msg.md

 ![operator_msg](../img/operator_msg.png)

-The operator_msg function is used to send a message to the operator, which is stored in the statestore database.
-This function is primarily intended for events that occur outside of the testing environment.
-For messages during testing, please use the run_dialog_box function.

 ### how to start

 1. Launch [CouchDH instance](../documentation/database.md#couchdb-instance).
 2. Create a directory `<dir_name>` with the files described below.
 3. Launch `hardpy-panel <dir_name>`.

+### description

+The operator_msg function is used to send a message to the operator, which is stored in the statestore database.
+This function is primarily intended for events that occur outside of the testing environment.
+For messages during testing, please use the run_dialog_box function.

+To use:

+- Call method `set_operator_msg()` if you want a message to appear in the operator panel for the operator when the condition you specify is met.

 ## example: